 Bicentenary celebrations throughout 2013 put the spotlight on the Society’s unparalleled contribution to music, past, present and future.

 2013 brought together new commissions from leading and emerging composers, and reaches out to audiences through live performances, debates, exhibitions, broadcasts and online with two new websites.

-The RPS extended its programme for young musicians by targeting practical support where it is need most: from assistance with buying suitable instruments to mentoring and opportunities for study.
+The RPS extended its programme for young musicians by offering practical support: from assistance with buying suitable instruments to mentoring and opportunities for study.

-Digitisation of the RPS Archive at the British Library offers a unique insight into the RPS's legacy of two centuries of concert giving, while a new iPad app focuses in depth on our most famous commission, Beethoven’s 9th Symphony.
+Digitisation of the RPS Archive at the British Library offers insight into the RPS's legacy of two centuries of concert giving, while a new iPad app focuses on our most famous commission, Beethoven’s 9th Symphony.